jamesboot/rocker/README.md

 # rocker

-Setting up rocker singularity container
+Setting up rocker singularity container and running remote rstudio session on HPC.

 ## 1. Import Rocker Image
 Use the singularity pull command to import the desired Rocker image from Docker Hub into a (compressed, read-only) Singularity Image File: